 COMMA: Bible study that invites a pause

 I agreed that I should read the Bible long before I tried.
-And I tried Bible reading for a season before I learned how to read and study the text.
-I'm still learning how to read and study the Bible.
-What I mean is that I'm still learning to hear, trust, and follow the God who speaks through His Word.
+And I tried Bible reading for a while before I learned how to read and study the Bible.
+Decades later, I'm still learning how to read and study the Bible.
+Here's what I mean: I'm still learning to hear, trust, and follow the God who speaks through His Word.
 God is infinite.
 I am finite.
 I will always be learning.
-The goal is to start on the path of hearing, trusting, and following God.
-And then stay on the path.

 Context